'Portlandia' Is Ending, And Portlanders Are OK With That

 "Not in Portland," Armisen says.
 "Portland is a city where young people go to retire."

 The early sketches lovingly skewered the city's progressive optimism and "Keep Portland Weird" mindset.
-Some locals joked that they bordered on the documentary — like the infamous sketch about a couple at a farm-to-table restaurant asking after their chicken's provenance.
+Some locals joked that they bordered on documentary — like the infamous sketch about a couple at a farm-to-table restaurant asking after their chicken's provenance.

 "The chicken episode cracks me up to this day," says Portland artist MK Guth, "partially because I can kind of see myself a little bit in it, you know.
 So I'm like, 'Oh wow, look, I am the person who knows where my eggs come from.' "

 The show channeled a national zeitgeist.
 It seemed like everywhere people were pickling things, making jewelry and putting a bird on it.
-Co-creator Carrie Brownstein says the show was meant as a funny send-up of things she and Fred Armisen loved.
+Brownstein says the show was meant as a funny sendup of things she and Armisen loved.
 "Portlandia was specifically not called Portland because it implied a heightened version of place; it implied an ideology, a mindset, a way of life."

 The show's TV audience peaked in the second season, but its sketches soared across the Internet, reaching millions.
 Tiara Darnell started watching it while in the Peace Corps in Morocco.